fritzone/thymian/src/server/recipes/sauerkraut_juice_soup/gb/recipe.md

 - 1 small onion
 - 1 garlic clove

+### For the gourmet ones

+- If you can get your hands on fresh pork brain, it's a real delicacy in this soup.

 ### Preparation

 In a large pot cook up 1.5 litres of cold water, put in the pork in cut in cubes, add a little salt and a peeled whole onion and cook approx.

  30 minutes or until the meat is tender.
 Remove the foam that rises on top of the soup.